 Words by: JEREMY/HI54LOFI

 Original draft was written in the early hours of 2018's first hangover.
-Re-posted during the first hangover of 2019 — because who’s got the energy to write a blog post on the first of January two years in a row, amirite?
+Re-posted during future hangovers because who’s got the energy to write new blog posts every day, amirite?

 Blogging wears you down.